kragen/derctuo/segments-and-blocks.md

-the virtual machine may be smaller than 1024 bytes, and wrapping around to the beginning may not be an acceptable handling of overflowing those bounds, so this may not provide bounds-checking from the point of view of the high-level language implemented --- but it prevents the bytecode from corrupting the virtual machine's data structures.
+the virtual machine may be smaller than 1024 bytes, and wrapping around to the beginning may not be an acceptable handling of overflowing those bounds, so this may not provide bounds-checking from the point of view of the high-level language implemented — but it prevents the bytecode from corrupting the virtual machine’s data structures.

 Multiple block keys
 -------------------

 Suppose we want to access more than 1024 bytes in our program?
-We can have multiple block pointers in "segment descriptor" or "block descriptor" or "block key" registers in the virtual machine.
+We can have multiple block pointers in “segment descriptor” or “block descriptor” or “block key” registers in the virtual machine.
 4, 8, or 16 might be a reasonable number.
 How do we specify which segment to use?
 There are many possibilities.
 The read-string-memory and write-string-memory instructions could contain a segment field